MobilePayDev/MobilePay-TransactionReporting-API/docs/api/resources/transactions.md

 # Transactions Query Endpoint

-Returns a list of all transactions that took place during specified time period for a payment point..
+Returns a list of all transactions that took place during specified time period for a payment point.

 * **URL**